My Spa

 Heavy usage - 4 or more people using the spa 3 or more times per week or less if people are not showering.

 A. People on average sit in spas or hot tubs for about 20 minutes.
+Much longer than that and your body's core temperature begins to elevate and you may begin to feel feverish.
 A study of women ages 18 to 38 published in the Canadian Journal of Medicine found that the core body temperature reaches 102°F after soaking for 40 minutes at a water temp of 104°F. For many people, especially children or older adults with circulatory conditions, that can be dangerous.
 Limit your soak time to no more than 15 to 20 minutes unless the water is maintained at 98°F - which wont affect your core temp anyway and you can stay in as long as you want.
 Since you can easily lose track of time, the manufacturers all set their cutoff from 15-20 minutes.

 A. If you added too much Chlorine or Bromine to your spa, just add a couple of inches of fresh water.
 That will dilute the sanitizer level to a more comfortable range.
 If your skin is sensitive, we would recommend not using the spa until the level comes down to 3.0 ppm Free Chlorine or 6.0 ppm Bromine.